Updated February 8, 2019

 Self-employed workers have to pay for their medical expenses and health insurance out of their own pockets.
 Those who don’t have minimally adequate health insurance coverage are now subject to a tax penalty.

 Self-employed workers can claim some special tax deductions to help with medical and health insurance costs.
-Self-employed workers can deduct health insurance premiums for themselves, their spouses and their dependents.
-This includes dental and long-term care coverage, as well.
+For example, self-employed workers can deduct health insurance premiums for themselves, their spouses and their dependents.
+Deductible insurance costs include dental and long-term care coverage, as well.

 Taking advantage of the mileage deduction is a great way to lower your self employment tax bill.
 You can only use the mileage deduction for business trips.
 But, these can add up if you keep track or every drive.